 Here you can find details of the STOR-i Alumni who completed their studies in 2016, including information about what they're up to now.

 After joining STOR-i in October 2010, I undertook a PhD in the area in the are scenario generation, a problem concerned with the representation of uncertainty in decision-making problems for which I was jointly supervised by Amanda Turner and Stein Wallace.
-During my PhD I completed an internship at BT relating to the the calculation of maximum transmission powers of certain radio devices.
+During my PhD, I completed an internship at BT relating to the calculation of maximum transmission powers of certain radio devices.
 Since completing my PhD in November 2015, I have taken up the position of research associate and am working on a problem in combinatorial optimization, motivated by a problem in telecommunications.